-Chemotherapy can cause fatigue.
-When fatigued, people feel like they don’t have any energy and are tired all of the time.
-Sometimes, getting enough rest doesn’t help.
+You may feel like you don’t have any energy and may feel tired all of the time.
+Resting may not help.

-Regular exercise, even just walking for 10 to 20 minutes every day, can help reduce fatigue [27-28].
+Regular exercise, even just walking for 20 minutes every day, may help reduce fatigue [22-24,37].
 Getting a good night’s sleep is also important.
-Talk to your health care provider if you have fatigue or problems sleeping (insomnia).

 Chemotherapy drugs can cause other short-term side effects, including:

-Some of these side effects, such as loss of menstrual periods, may last after treatment ends.
+Unfortunately, some of these side effects, such as loss of menstrual periods and weight gain, may last after treatment ends.

 Learn about long-term side effects of chemotherapy.